Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Methods

-where $\mathrm{std}^{(\mathrm{holo})}_i$ is the standard deviation of $x_i$ for the \texttt{holodeck} simulations.
+where \(\mathrm{std}^{\mathrm{holo}}_i\) is the standard deviation of \(x_i\) over the \(R\) \texttt{holodeck} realisations at frequency bin \(i\).
+Similarly, we assign the training target for the standard deviation of \(x_i\) the input uncertainty

 At each frequency bin, two GPs are trained: one on the median of $x_i$ and one on its standard deviation.
 For any new point in parameter space, these GPs return the predicted median and standard deviation, together with their respective interpolation uncertainties.
 We do the same while training our NNs.

 Our training input consists of 8000 parameter combinations across our 6 model parameters.
 The shape of the training input is (8000, 6).
 Our \texttt{holodeck} simulation values are shaped (8000, 10) as we combine \texttt{holodeck} simulation $x_i$ median values (which we denote as $\mathrm{median}^{(\mathrm{holo})}$) for each of the 5 frequency bins, and the corresponding $\sigma_{\mathrm{median}}^{(\mathrm{holo})}$, which are given by Eq.~\ref{eq:median-error}.